Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 You have just written a terminal shortcut that will allow you to type `npm start` and have your `Parcel` command open your starting file, and the `--open` flag tells `Parcle` to open the running code in a browser once the files have been compiled and Parcel’s development server is up and running.

-`Parcel` works by giving the app an entry point, in this case, your `index.html` file which you’ll be building next.
+`Parcel` works by giving the app an entry point, in this case, your `index.html` file which you’ll build next.
 From there, `Parcel` determines which files it needs to include in the bundle based on your imports and file references.

 ## Code the Project Files

 On to the exciting part: building out your example.
 For smaller projects like this, just start by creating all the files you need and then filling them in as you go along.

-For your greeting app, you're going to need to create four files.
-So let's create them now.
+For your greeting app, you need to create four files.
+So create them now.
 You'll need:

 A styles file, called `styles.css`.
-You'll just have some basic styles in there just to make your app look slightly more interesting than the out-of-the-box HTML.
+You just have some basic styles in there to make your app look slightly more interesting than the out-of-the-box HTML.

 `touch styles.css`